 Let’s begin with the paper’s title and sub-heading, and how we might situate our analysis of this document within the complicated historical context out of which it was initially printed and circulated.
-Iapi Oaye Napeyuza can be translated as language (or even literally as speaking) carrier shaking your hand.
+Iapi Oaye Napeyuza can be translated as "language (or even literally as speaking) carrier" shaking your hand.
 Unlike both "Iapi Oaye" and "The Word Carrier," which both cost fifty cents, the sub-heading notes that this publication is “ituya” which means free, without cost, even gratuitous.
 An image situated between “Iapi Oaye” and “Napeyuza” shows two hands shaking with the words “The Constitution” (in English) on a document behind them, with stars in the background.
-Further study is needed to completely unpack the symbolism of this stamped image, but as a potential logo for this special edition it seems to suggest overt links to American nation-building efforts and patriotic sentiment.
+Further study is needed to completely unpack the symbolism of this stamped image, but as a potential logo for this periodical it suggests overt links to American nation-building efforts and patriotic sentiment.
 It might also refer to the last page of the paper, which includes details from the 1858 Treaty between the Yankton people and the U.S. Government, which ceded 11 million acres of their homelands.
-Perhaps this paper is an attempt to further solidify the idea that Dakota people consider themselves as citizens of the United States rather than members of the Oyate, the Dakota nation?
-As such, they would be more likely to not only learn English and adopt aspects of American culture, but might embrace policies like allotment, which sought to break-up the collectively held lands of the Dakota and Lakota people and section them off into smaller family-owned parcels.
+Perhaps this paper was an attempt to further solidify the idea that Dakota people were articulating how to consider themselves as citizens of the United States while remaining members of the "Oyate," the Dakota nation?
+As such, they would be more likely to not only learn English and adopt aspects of American culture, but might have to accept new policies like allotment, which sought to break-up the collectively held lands of the Dakota and Lakota people and section them off into smaller family-owned parcels.
 The date of this paper, with its reference to the 1858 Treaty, seems to have foreshadowed allotment, which would begin just three years later with the General Allotment Act of 1887.

-Although officially recognized as federal policy once approved by Congress in 1887, allotment had been practiced on a limited basis since the early decades of the nineteenth century.
-Prior to the Dawes Act, allotment was the practice of issuing a quarter section of land to each eligible individual on a reservation, so that they might adopt an agricultural way of living, an education in English language and culture, and eventually induced to give up any traces of their Indigenous ways of living.
-The 1858 Treaty signed by the Yanktonai like the Treaty of 1867 signed by other Dakota people, like the Sisseton and Wahpeton, signed Treaties guided by this thinking, such as the Treaty of 1867, which established a reservation for them in the eastern Dakota Territory.
-Throughout the Dakota Territory there were similar efforts by government officials to encourage the adoption of treaties and incentivize Native individuals, mainly men, to take up agricultural farming and the concept of allotment.
-Throughout the 1880s and into the early twentieth century, allotment led to individual and fractional ownership by Native "heads of household" while simultaneously opening up “unallotted or unclaimed” lands to white settlers, thereby decreasing the amount of land occupied by Native people.
+Although officially recognized as federal policy once approved by Congress in 1887, allotment had been practiced on a limited basis since the early decades of the nineteenth century, as eligible individuals on a reservation were issued a quarter section of land.
+Once this land was alloted the occupant was encouraged to adopt an agricultural way of living, an education in English language and culture, and eventually induced to give up any traces of their Indigenous ways of living.
+The 1858 Treaty signed by the Yanktonai like the Treaty of 1867 signed by other Dakota people, like the Sisseton and Wahpeton, were the beginning of this process.
+These treaties helped to establish some of the first reservations in the Dakota Territory, which would later be broken down into smaller, individually held, parcels of land.
+Throughout the 1880s and into the early twentieth century, allotment led to individual and fractional ownership by Native "heads of household" while simultaneously opening up “unallotted or unclaimed” lands to white settlers, thereby decreasing the total amount of land occupied by Native people.
 Historians of this time period have found that many of the allotments given to Native people were not the most fertile lands or the best for timber, whereas the neighboring parcels sold to white settlers and land speculators proved to be more profitable, and if not, were easily abandoned for greener pastures to the west.
 This history is important because this is the political and cultural context in which Iapi Oaye Napeyuza was published and circulated.
 Certainly the Dakota readers of this newspaper knew about this history firstand.

 Dakota readers of Iapi Oaye Napeyuza, like the longer-running Iapi Oaye, were likely to encounter choices and pressures regarding whether or not they would accept the terms of a treaty, take up an allotment for farming, and submit to or resist sending their young children to an American school.
 White christian missionaries living amongst the Dakota, those who owned and operated the printing presses out of which these papers came, were there to teach about religion as much as encourage their Native neighbors to embrace these other aspects of assimilation into American society.
 It is curious then that these same missionaries worked with Dakota people to continue printing Iapi Oaye in the Dakota language both during and after the allotment and assimilation era.
 The articles in Iapi Oaye Napeyuza use language and forms of address that highlight the colonial context out of which this paper emerged.